Completing Your Application

 To select your craft category, please evaluate your inventory in terms of percentages.
 If any single item comprises 75% or more of your inventory, choose the corresponding juried category or choose “Other Single Craft.
 If no single item comprises 75% of inventory, choose “Other Mixed Craft”.
 See the criteria below for specifics.

 Vendors selecting juried categories of Other Single Craft may sell up to 25% other items as long as those other items are not in a juried category.
-If you have any questions, please call the vendor coordinator at (805)570-7633 or email SLOFAIRE@yahoo.com.
+If you have any questions, please call the vendor coordinator Barbara Shrum at 805-441-5868 or email vendor@CCRenFaire.com.

 Jurying Categories and Criteria

 Applications in the Juried Category will be processed as they are received.
 Notification of acceptance/rejection will follow within 10 days of receipt.
-Applications in the Juried Categories below will be held until 4/25/13.
-An acknowledgement of consideration will be mailed to vendors in these categories.
-If you do not receive an acknowledgement within 10 days, please call the vendor coordinator to confirm receipt of your application.
-Final notification of acceptance/rejection in juried categories will be mailed by May 16 for those received by 4/20/12.
-The jurying committee will preferentially select vendors from those applications received by 4/20/13.
+Applications in the Juried Categories below will be held until 4/25/17.
+An acknowledgment of consideration will be mailed to vendors in these categories.
+If you do not receive an acknowledgment within 10 days, please call the vendor coordinator to confirm receipt of your application.
+Final notification of acceptance/rejection in juried categories will be mailed by May 16 for those received by 4/20/17.
+The jurying committee will preferentially select vendors from those applications received by 4/20/17.
 Please get your applications in on time, especially for competitive juried categories like jewelry and clothing.
-Others received after 4/20/12 will not be guaranteed acceptance.
+Others received after 4/20/17 will not be guaranteed acceptance.
 You will be notified as they are accepted/rejected.

 Jewelry: The number of jewelry booths will be strictly limited; preference will be given to unique, handmade items, especially those using cut or uncut polished semi-precious stones and natural materials (leather thongs, hammered silver, cast bronze, etc).
 We discourage ‘assembled” jewelry (if we can find the components at Michaels, don’t bother); beaded items will be limited to those with wood, stone, amber, clay, glass, lead crystal, or African trade beads, and seed or synthetic pearls; no Native American (North or South) jewelry will be considered, no strings of plastic seed beads, no toe rings, no ‘Sixties” beaded earrings, peace signs, marijuana leaves, yin-yang, or other symbols which the average customer relates directly to a contemporary era.
 Consideration will be given to the overall look of the display (paper cards hanging on wire racks are discouraged).
 This will be the most competitive and strictest craft category – get your application in on time!